joaniglesias-iesmontsia/basic-crud-example/README.md

-Superbasic CRUD example in PHP.
-It uses:
+Superbasic CRUD example in PHP
-- MariaDB database
-- PDO extension
-- MVC pattern